Lukede9/Chess-Scanner/README.md

 Andrew Lee Underwood was already doing something pretty similar except he was doing it with a physical chessboard.
 I started my project by cloning this repository and altering it as needed: https://github.com/andrewleeunderwood/project_MYM

+"cv_chess_functions.py" is almost identical to Andrew's version.
+I tweaked a couple of functions.

+The notebook for training the model is basically the same as well.
+But will be updated in the near future.

 And here's the article through which I found the project: https://towardsdatascience.com/board-game-image-recognition-using-neural-networks-116fc876dafa